 Markets are great fun and can be a wonderful community of people who are willing to help you out on the day, look after your stall and share their hints and tips.
 Get along, have some fun and sell your stuff!

-Leave a comment below and let us know your thoughts and experiences in setting up your own stall!
+Please leave us a review on our website and let us know your thoughts and experiences in setting up your own stall!